fork-commit-merge/fork-commit-merge/PREREQUISITES.md

 Configure Java in VS Code:

 - VS Code should automatically detect the JDK you installed.
 If not, you can set the `java.home` setting in VS Code to point to your JDK location.

 ---

+### Installing Maven

+Install Maven:

+- Windows/Mac/Linux: You can download the Maven from [Apache's official website](https://maven.apache.org/download.cgi) or opt for OpenJDK.

+Install Maven Extensions for VS Code:

+- Open VS Code, go to the Extensions view by clicking on the square icon on the sidebar or pressing Ctrl+Shift+X. Search for "Maven for Java" by Microsoft and install it.
+This extension provides Maven support in VS Code.

+---